Skip to the main content.

 Calculating Redemption Rates

 The rate at which customers turn points into rewards reveals several informative points about your loyalty platform.
-Redemption rate is the proportion of all points awarded and then redeemed.
+The redemption rate is the proportion of all points awarded and then redeemed.
 To get this number, divide the number of points customers spend on rewards by the total number of points issued.

 Take the time to calculate your redemption rate when you know your point values.